-Handwriting Improvement Results and Progress
+Handwriting Improvement Results and Review Examples

 Progress is reviewed through visible writing markers such as neatness, spacing, line balance, control, and page presentation.